 Prior to Procedure

-- Place the heel of 1 hand palm down on the chest with the other hand on top.
+- Place the heel of 1 hand palm down on the chest.
+Put the other hand on top of the first hand.

 - Straighten your arms and lock your elbows.
-Begin pressing down in a straight motion.
-The compressions should be at least 2 inches deep.
+Begin pushing down in a straight motion.
+The pushes should be 2 inches deep.

-If you are trained in CPR, give 2 rescue breaths after 30 compressions.
+If you are trained in CPR, give 2 rescue breaths after 30 pushes.
 To give rescue breaths:

 - Gently tilt the head backward.
 Pinch the person's nose and cover their mouth with yours.

-- Breathe twice into his mouth until you see the chest rise.
+- Breathe twice into his mouth.
+Do this until you see the chest rise.
 Breaths should be about 1 second each.

-- After giving 2 rescue breaths, do 30 compressions.
-Continue the cycle of 2 breaths and 30 compressions.
+- After giving 2 rescue breaths, do 30 pushes.
+Continue the cycle of 2 breaths and 30 pushes.

 Give CPR until the AED is brought to the scene or until:

 - The person is conscious and able to breathe

 - Attach the pads.

 - Follow the prompts.
 If advised, give the shock.
 If the shock is not advised, the AED will tell you to keep doing CPR.